theAgingApprentice/aaTemplate/README.md

 ## Overview
 **Edit 2 - Update this block of text with an explanation of what the class you are making does.
 For example:**

-This repository contains an Arduino class that does winderful things.
+This repository contains an Arduino class that does wonderful things.
 This is part of a series of classes made to support a standard set of APIs for experimental robot platforms.

 ## Dependencies
 This class depends on <a href="https://github.com/espressif/arduino-esp32">